 Barn quilts of DeWitt County is a project designed to celebrate Clinton and DeWitt County’s rich agricultural history, showcase our rural areas, promote agritourism, the arts, and create a sense of community pride.
 Throughout the county, vibrant, hand-painted 8’X8’ quilt blocks on ‘wooden canvases’ adorn numerous barns, making a drive through the countryside all the more enjoyable.
 Barn quilts are on display June through August.

 Big Muddy Brewing began in Murphysboro, IL.
 This microbrew quietly puts out small batches of craft beer for beer enthusiasts to enjoy.
 Stop on in for a tour of the operation and stick around for a sampling.

 Rent a bike and ride along the city's breathtaking Lakefront Trail with a guide from Bike Chicago, or pick up a free map and take your own self-guided tour.
-The section of the bike path that winds along North Avenue Beach is featured in the dramatic comedy The Break-Up.
+The section of the bike path that winds along North Avenue Beach.

 Tour Chicago on a cool cruiser-style bicycle and follow a guide who makes brief stops at the most popular sights, providing light-hearted commentary that will keep you entertained.
 Some fun rides include the Lakefront Neighborhoods Tour, Bikes, Bites and Brews Tour, and the Southside Gangster Tour.